SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

   <p align="center"><img width="1870" height="977" alt="image" src="https://github.com/user-attachments/assets/45c79362-888b-4d9c-a13a-205d85e860e7" /></p>
   <p align="center"><img width="1192" height="647" alt="image" src="https://github.com/user-attachments/assets/b00d5f5c-df00-435f-b29d-1339bcd3e470" /></p>

   ## Lecture-5: SKY130RTL D1SK3 L2 introduction to logic synthesis part1
   - RTL Design is a behavioural specification of the required design.
   - RTL to gate-level synthesis is called as the netlist.
   - .lib is the collection/bucket of all the logic cells.
-(AND, OR, NOT)
+(AND, OR, NOT).
+  - To ensure that there are no hold issues in the circuit, we need cells that work slowly.

   <p align="center"><img width="895" height="607" alt="image" src="https://github.com/user-attachments/assets/20f16684-c757-4f85-aef9-1cbd9d5a2589" /></p>

-  - To ensure that there are no hold issues in the circuit, we need cells that work slowly.

   ## Lecture-6: SKY130RTL D1SK3 L3 introduction to logic synthesis part2

     - **Setup time** is the time before the clock edge at which the data remains stable.
     - **Hold time** is the time after the clock edge at which the data remains stable.